aphyr/dom-top/README.md

   dimensions.
 It combines the nested iteration of `for`, the multiple accumulators/dimensions of `loop`, and the concise iteration/accumulation structure of `reduce`.
 Also, it's fast.
+- `reducer` builds a reducing function for multiple accumulators, carrying state in a dynamically-compiled, primitive-aware, mutable accumulator datatype.
+For simple reductions it's about twice as fast as an idiomatic vector accumulator.
 - `real-pmap` provides a fully parallel version of `map`, which spawns one thread per element, instead of running on a limited threadpool.
 - `with-retry` provides `recur` that works through `try/catch` blocks;